MelvinCruz32/Data-Analysis-Portfolio/Hospital+Patient+Records/Hospital_Patient_Records_README.md

 - Four patients returned to the hospital because they encountered problems.
 The majority of these reasons are unknown.
 The readmission years are 2011, 2013, 2018, and 2019.

 #### b.
 Average Stay
 - The average stay-in hours for Inpatients are 79 hours.
-The average stay-in hours exceeded for years such as 2017, 2018, 2020, and 2021.
+The average stay-in hours exceeded in 2017, 2018, 2020, and 2021.
 - 2017 is higher because of the periodic evaluation.
 The percentage of patients who remained for 2 months is 73%.
 - In 2018, another patient with a periodic evaluation stayed for almost a year, increasing the percentage to 92%.
 - 2020 had an average stay-in hour of 82.57 because 74% of patients contracted COVID-19.
 Their remaining time for isolation is 56%, and those in the intensive care unit stayed about 18%.